Impress your dining partner with these restaurant-quality meals you can make in less than 30 minutes.

-The six nutritionist-approved recipes below make the perfect amount for you and your dining partner.
+The six nutritionist-approved recipes for two below make the perfect amount for you and your dining partner.
 But that’s not the best thing about them: All offer restaurant-quality flavor and presentation for far less cash, calories, and time commitment.

 Pick your favorite, and you’ll have a delicious meal for two on the table in less than 30 minutes.

-Meal for Two #1: Sheet Pan Chicken Fajitas
+Recipe for Two #1: Sheet Pan Chicken Fajitas

 This tasty recipe is easy to scale up or down, says Lara Ligos, R.D.
 The version below yields two servings and fits perfectly on a sheet pan without the ingredients getting crowded.

 - 2 medium boneless, skinless chicken breasts, sliced

 - 2 medium bell peppers, sliced